Nissan Qashqai (first generation): Europe

 The production car was first unveiled to the press by Carlos Ghosn on September 6, 2006 at a special presentation event.
 A larger presentation of the Qashqai for the general public took place three weeks later at the 2006 Paris Motor Show, held from September 30 to October 15, 2006.
 The company had high hopes for the Qashqai from the very beginning: according to Carlos Ghosn, it was planned to sell an average of about 100,000 cars annually in Europe, and 80 per cent of buyers, according to the company's calculations, were expected to become new customers for Nissan.
 On October 23, 2006, a themed website was launched at www.nissan-qashqai.co.uk, which allowed the user to make a Qashqai in the configurator and place it against the background of a city location.
-Serial production of the car in Sunderland began on 5 December 2006.
+Serial production of the car in Sunderland began on 5 December 2006, on the production line previously occupied by the Nissan Primera on Line 1 and a percentage of the Almera's line 2.
 Around 130,000 cars were to be produced annually, of which 80 per cent were to be exported, mainly to Europe.
 On 16 April 2007, production of cars with a two-litre diesel engine began, by which time the model from the UK had already been exported, in addition to Europe and Russia, to Japan, Australia, South Africa, South America and the Middle East.

 On the day the production began, a price list with European model configurations was published: the basic Visia model was priced from £13,499, the mid-range Acenta from £14,999 and the top-of-the-range Tekna from £16,499.
 The price of the most expensive model was £21,899.
 On January 25, 2007, the model became available for test drive and pre-orders.
 Sales of the Qashqai in the United Kingdom began on March 1, 2007 with prices ranging from £13,499 to £22,149.
 In France the model was offered from January 15, 2007 at an initial price ranging from €18,900 to €31,900.
 Prices for the model in Germany - from €19,790 to €24,890 - were announced on January 17, 2007, and sales began at the end of February 2007.
-From March 20, 2007, the Qashqai began to be sold in Russia at a price from $21,900, but without a panoramic roof option.
-The main reason for the lack of a panoramic roof in Russian models was the relatively poor road conditions, which could cause the glass to crack.
-This nevertheless contradicted the fact that other cars with panoramic roofs at the time had no reported cases of cracking from driving on bad roads.